Innovative Treatment for a Pipeline of Inflammatory Indications

 Our Science

-CRS occurs when unchecked cytokine production leads to a cycle of acute inflammation resulting in organ damage and death.
-CTO1681, a potent EP4 receptor agonist, treats the underlying cause of CRS by targeting the NF-kB, the signaling pathway that plays a critical role in activating and regulating inflammatory immune cells.
-By interrupting this pathway, CTP1681 effectively forestalls cytokine amplification downregulating cytokine production while leaving the immune system functionally intact.
+Many illnesses develop when unchecked cytokine production leads to a cycle of inflammation.
+CTO1681, an oral prostaglandin inhibitor treats the underlying causes of inflammation by blocking the NF-kB and PGE2 signaling pathways that play a critical role in activating and regulating inflammatory immune cells.
+By interrupting these signaling pathways CTO1681 effectively blocks cytokine amplification, downregulating cytokine production while leaving the immune system functionally intact.

-CytoAgents has made tremendous progress in the fight against CRS.
-We have successfully completed Phase 1 Human Clinical Trials and are currently conducting our Phase 1b/2a Clinical Trial to treat CRS in patients receiving CAR T-cell therapy.
+CytoAgents has made tremendous progress in controlling cytokine driven inflammation.
+We have successfully completed our initial Phase 1 Human Clinical Trial and are currently enrolling a Phase 1b/2a Clinical Trial in patients receiving CAR T-cell therapy at risk for cytokine driven overwhelming inflammation.

-Join us as we transform CRS through a novel approach that allows for prevention as well as treatment.
+Join us as we transform inflammation through a novel approach that allows for prevention as well as treatment.

 Contact Us